RainwayApp/spitfire/README.md

 Signaling is the process of coordinating communication.
 In order for a WebRTC application to set up a data channel, its clients need to exchange information.
 Spitfire does not currently provide a signaling server, however this isn't a complex process and you can find more information on it here [here](https://www.html5rocks.com/en/tutorials/webrtc/infrastructure/).

+# Messaging

+If you're looking to maximize speed for your application, we recommend pairing Spitfire with [Sachiel](https://github.com/RainwayApp/sachiel-net), our fast network messaging framework.

 # Contributing & Building

 If you wish to contribute documentation, code examples or fixes we are more than happy to accept pull request.